How we process your personal data

 Examples of such statutory obligations include the requirement to store personal data under the Norwegian Archives Act and the storage of data on income and assets under the Tax Act.

 You will find information and details of services applicable to you.
-Here, you will also find letters you receive from the City of Oslo and application forms you have submitted.
-You also have the opportunity to reply to queries, submit information in arrears and continue to edit your application forms.
-My Page collects information about you concerning the areas you request and shows the information only to you.
+Here, you will find application forms you have submitted.
+You also have the opportunity to submit information in arrears and continue to edit your application forms.
+We collects information about you concerning the areas you request and shows the information only to you.

 Electronic dialogue with the City of Oslo